Platform-OS/pos-module-core/README.md

 ### Defining the event

 Event has a type and the structure.
+Type of the event has to be unique and as it not scoped.
 You define event by creating file in `app/lib/events/your_event_name`.
 Type of the event should be the name of something that happened in the past.
 In metadata you define structure of data that is passed to event.
 You have to validate if certain params are passed.

 `app/lib/events/something_happened`